 The Process

 Preheat oven to 400 degrees Farenheit.
-Lightly grease a baking sheet and set aside.
+Lightly grease a baking sheet, or line it with parchment paper, and set aside.

-Lightly flour a clean surface.
+Lightly flour a clean work surface.
+Turn the dough out onto the floured surface gently.
 Roll out the dough into a rectangle, 12×16 inches or slightly larger.
 It is pretty elastic dough and will want to spring back onto itself a bit.

 In a small microwave safe bowl, melt butter.
-Whisk in brown sugar and cinnamon until fully blended.
+Whisk melted butter, brown sugar and cinnamon until fully blended.
 Spoon the filling onto the dough and spread evenly to the edges, leaving about a 1/4 inch border.

-Roll, starting with one of the long edges, until the dough is completely rolled into one long cylinder.
+Roll, starting with a long side, until the dough is completely rolled into one long cylinder.

 Slice, using a sharp knife or some unflavored dental floss, into 12 pieces.
 Your cutting technique might vary depending on the shape you want to achieve.
 For a conventional circular cinnamon roll shape, slice 12 straight pieces, and place them on the prepared baking sheet, spiral facing up.

-Leave on baking sheet to rise again until puffy, about 20 minutes.
+Leave on baking sheet in a warm place to rise again until puffy, about 20 minutes.
 While rising, whisk together egg and milk.
-Once buns are risen, brush egg wash onto buns, and sprinkle on pearl sugar, if desired!
+Once buns are risen, brush egg & milk mixture onto buns, and sprinkle pearl sugar on top, if desired!

 Place in preheated oven and bake until fragrant and golden brown, 18-23 minutes.